vinayastar01/semantic-novel-recommender/README.md

-# Semantic Book Recommender with LLMs
+# Semantic NOVEL Recommender with LLMs

-Welcome to the **Semantic Book Recommender** project!
+Welcome to the **Semantic Novel Recommender** project!
 This system uses Large Language Models (LLMs) to provide book recommendations based on natural language descriptions.
-Whether you're looking for a book about a specific theme or genre, this project allows users to get the most relevant books from a given query.
+Whether you're looking for a NOVEL about a specific theme or genre, this project allows users to get the most relevant books from a given query.

 ## Project Overview